Framartin/spatial-pred-R/GSoC organization/README.md

 ## 6th progress report

+14/08/2015

-* fix computation of lagged variables
+* fix computation of lagged variables (introduce new way of computing WXo by default and legacy.mixed option to keep the old behavior)
-* add the prevision case for some in-sample predictor (incomplete)
+* add the forecast case for some in-sample predictor (newdata has the same rownames than object$y)
 * documentation update
 * minor changes